 Vision Statement: Our business vision is to build sustainable entities that can permanently retain ownership of farms and continually renew farm leases to generations of small and mid-size family farmers.

 Impact Investing: Our focus on local and organic agriculture positively impacts the health of our food system and environment.
 We also work to conserve wetlands, woodlands and wildlife by setting aside lands better suited for conservation purposes.
 Additionally, we support family farms and are helping to transition the next generation of sustainable farmers and investors.

-The business mission of our company is to advise capital and employ labor to forward sustainable agriculture and local foods initiatives.
+Sustainable Mission: The business mission of our company is to advise capital and employ labor to forward sustainable agriculture and local foods initiatives.
 The key impacts include:

 - Economic viability of the farm or food center– profitability

 - Long term tenancy– leases for a minimum of five years and renewable with a next generation goal